Jean-Baptiste Botul

 Jean-Baptiste Botul is a fictional French philosopher created in 1995 by the journalist Frédéric Pagès and other members of a group calling itself the Association of the Friends of Jean-Baptiste Botul.
-Originating as a literary hoax, the names of both Botul and his philosophy of botulism derive from botulism, an illness caused by the bacterium Clostridium botulinum.
+Originating as a literary hoax, the names of both Botul and his philosophy of botulism derive from botulism, an illness caused by the bacterium Clostridium botulinum, and ultimately from the Latin word botulus, meaning 'sausage'.
 References to Botul were first made in publications by members of the association and later turned up in texts by writers who were not party to the hoax and thought Botul was a real person, notably the French philosopher Bernard-Henri Lévy.
 There is now an annual Botul Prize awarded for a book that mentions Botul.

 History

-The hoax began in 1995, when Frédéric Pagès, a former professor of philosophy and a journalist for the satirical weekly newspaper Le Canard enchaîné (The Chained Duck), invented Jean-Baptiste Botul and his chief work, entitled The Sexual Life of Immanuel Kant.
+The hoax began in 1995, when Frédéric Pagès, a journalist for the satirical weekly newspaper Le Canard enchaîné (The Chained Duck) and a former professor of philosophy, invented Jean-Baptiste Botul and his chief work, entitled The Sexual Life of Immanuel Kant.
 The general idea behind Botul and botulism was that philosophy is too vital to be left solely in the hands of professional philosophers.

 Various authors afterwards referred to this work—some facetiously and some seriously—including the philosopher and TV personality Bernard-Henri Lévy, who quoted from it extensively in his 2010 book On War in Philosophy.
 Lévy afterwards acknowledged that he had fallen for the "well-rigged" hoax.